andersle/chemometrics/lectures/README.md

-# Lecture Notebooks and Examples
+# Lecture notebooks and examples

 This folder contains Jupyter notebook examples used in the lectures.